University of Toronto / トロント大学

 https://inboundvisiting.utoronto.ca/schools/keio-university/

-Minimum language proficiency (UG) ・Faculty of Arts & Science, Faculty of Music, Faculty of Applied Science and Engineering, Faculty of Kinesiology and Physical Education, and Faculty of Information: TOEFL iBT 89 with minimum 22 in Speaking and Writing, or IELTS 6.5 with no section less than 6.0 (*Updated January 12, 2024)
+Minimum language proficiency (UG) ・Faculty of Arts & Science, Faculty of Applied Science and Engineering, Faculty of Kinesiology and Physical Education, Faculty of Architecture, Landscape, and Design, Faculty of Information, University of Toronto at Mississauga and University of Toronto at Scarborough: TOEFL iBT 89 with minimum 22 in Speaking and Writing, or IELTS 6.5 with no section less than 6.0

-Minimum language proficiency (G) TOEFL iBT 93 with Speaking and Writing 22, or IELTS 7.0 with no section less than 6.5
+Minimum language proficiency (G) TOEFL iBT 93 with minimum 22 on Speaking and Writing, or IELTS 7.0 with no section less than 6.5

 Academic calendar